Russian Monument at San Stefano

 The Russian Monument at San Stefano (Храм-усыпальница русских воинов, lit.
-'Temple Mausoleum of Russian Soldiers') was a mausoleum and memorial with a chapel built by the Russian Empire in the village of San Stefano (now Yeşilköy, a neighborhood of Istanbul) between 1895 and 1898 to honor Russian soldiers who died in the Russo-Turkish War of 1877-1878.
+'Temple Mausoleum of Russian Soldiers', Ayastefanos Rus Abidesi) was a mausoleum and memorial with a chapel built by the Russian Empire in the village of San Stefano (now Yeşilköy, a neighborhood of Istanbul) between 1895 and 1898 to honor Russian soldiers who died in the Russo-Turkish War of 1877-1878.
 In 1914, during World War I, the Ottoman Empire declared Jihad against Russia, and Ismail Enver Pasha ordered the monument's demolition.
 This event was famously captured on film by Fuat Uzkınay in "Demolition of the Monument at San Stefano", the oldest known Turkish-made film.

 History

 Construction & Architecture

 The Russian Monument at San Stefano was built to honor the Russian soldiers who died in the Russo-Turkish War of 1877-1878.
 Covering six acres, it stood on a hill overlooking San Stefano (now Yeşilköy, a neighborhood of Istanbul) and combined elements of Orthodox church architecture with a militaristic commemorative style.
 Its construction began in 1895, being completed in 1898.
 The structure featured a crenelated wall.
 It was built from grey rough-dressed granite, accented with white French stone.
 At its base lied a charnel house where the remains of 5,000 Russian soldiers were interred.
 Above this, a chapel was crowned with a campanile and a towering spire.
 The main entrance was adorned with a painting of Christ, flanked by images of Vladimir the Great and Alexander Nevsky.
 While its exact designer remains uncertain, Russian sources attribute the monument to Vladimir Sulsov, whereas Turkish records mention an architect named "Bozarov".